Rules & Regulations

 Below is a selection of park rules and regulations.
-For more information, see the Superintendent's Compendium (PDF file).
-The compendium a summary of park-specific rules implemented under the Code of Federal Regulations (CFR), Title 36, Chapter 1 which cover all National Park Service lands.
+For more information, see the Superintendent's Compendium which is a summary of park-specific rules implemented under the Code of Federal Regulations (CFR), Title 36, Chapter 1 which cover all National Park Service lands.

 Violators are brought before the U.S. District Courts in Cedar Rapids, Iowa and are punishable by fine or imprisonment.